opentofu/opentofu/docs/plugin-protocol/releasing-new-version.md

 # Releasing a New Version of the Protocol

-OpenTF's plugin protocol is the contract between OpenTF's plugins and OpenTF, and as such releasing a new version requires some coordination between those pieces.
+OpenTofu's plugin protocol is the contract between OpenTofu's plugins and OpenTofu, and as such releasing a new version requires some coordination between those pieces.
 This document is intended to be a checklist to consult when adding a new major version of the protocol (X in X.Y) to ensure that everything that needs to be is aware of it.

 ## New Protobuf File

-The protocol is defined in protobuf files that live in the opentffoundation/opentf repository.
+The protocol is defined in protobuf files that live in the OpenTofufoundation/opentf repository.
 Adding a new version of the protocol involves creating a new `.proto` file in that directory.
 It is recommended that you copy the latest protocol file, and modify it accordingly.